eltrino/EltrinoOroCRMEbayBundle/README.md

 ## Contributing

-We welcome all kinds of contributions in the form of bug reporting, patches submition, feature requests or documentation enhancement.
+We welcome all kinds of contributions in the form of bug reporting, patches submitting, feature requests or documentation enhancement.
 Please refer to our [guidelines for contributing](https://github.com/eltrino/EltrinoOroCRMEbayBundle/blob/master/Contributing.md) if you wish to be a part of the project.